-- 324 Data on flow velocities provide on one hand input for deriving calving fluxes, on the other hand - 325 information for studying the dynamic response of the glaciers.
-Figure 4 shows maps of surface - velocities in 2011 and 2016, derived from TerraSAR-X and TanDEM-X 11-day repeat pass images, - and a map of the difference in velocity between October/November 1995 and 2016.
-Insets show the - 328 velocity difference 2011 to 2016 for the main glaciers that were subject to slowdown.
-The 1995 - 329 velocity map was derived from interferometric one-day repeat pass data of crossing orbits from the - satellites ERS-1 and ERS-2 (map shown in Figure S3 of Rott et al., 2014, Supplementary Material). - 331 In October/November 1995, ten months after ice shelf collapse, the velocities at calving fronts had - already accelerated significantly compared to pre-collapse conditions (Rott et al., 2002).
-Between - 333 2011 and 2016 the flow velocities slowed down significantly.
-Even so, in 2016 the terminus - velocities of the major outlet glaciers still exceeded the November 1995 velocities. - Details on velocities along central flowlines of Drygalski, Edgeworth and Sjögren glaciers and the - position of calving fronts are shown in Figure 5 for different dates between 1993/1995 and 2016. - The distance along the x-axis refers to the 1995 grounding line retrieved from ERS-1/ERS-2 InSAR - data (Rott et al., 2002).
-The front of the three glaciers retreated since 1995 by several kilometres, - with the largest retreat (11 km) by Sjögren Glacier in 2012.
-Between 2013 and 2016 the front of - Edgeworth Glacier advanced by 1.5 km and the front of Sjögren Glacier by 0.5 km. - 341 The velocity of Sjögren Glacier decreased gradually from 2.9 m d-1 in August 2009 to 1.5 m d-1 in - October 2016, referring to the centre of the 2009 front.
-The calving velocity on Edgeworth Glacier - in the centre of the flux gate decreased from 2.5 m d-1 in October 2008 to 1.1 m d-1 in August 2016. - 344 The rate of deceleration between 2013 and 2016 was particularly pronounced on the lowest 6 km of
+- 329 Data on flow velocities provide on one hand input for deriving calving fluxes, on the other hand - information for studying the dynamic response of the glaciers.
+Figure 3-4 shows maps of surface - velocities in 2011 and 2016, derived from TerraSAR-X and TanDEM-X 11-day repeat pass images, - and a map of the difference in velocity between October/November 1995 and 2016.
+Insets show the - velocity difference 2011 to 2016 for the main glaciers that were subject to slowdown.
+The 1995 - velocity map was derived from interferometric one-day repeat pass data of crossing orbits from the - satellites ERS-1 and ERS-2 (map shown in Figure S3 of Rott et al., 2014, Supplementary Material). - In October/November 1995, ten months after ice shelf collapse, the velocities at calving fronts had - already accelerated significantly compared to pre-collapse conditions (Rott et al., 2002).
+Between - 338 2011 and 2016 the flow velocities slowed down significantly.
+Even so, in 2016 the terminus - velocities of the major outlet glaciers still exceeded the November 1995 velocities. - Details on velocities along central flowlines of Drygalski, Edgeworth and Sjögren glaciers and the - position of calving fronts are shown in Figure 4-5 for different dates between 1993/1995 and 2016. - 342 The distance along the x-axis refers to the 1995 grounding line retrieved from ERS-1/ERS-2 InSAR - data (Rott et al., 2002).
+The front of the three glaciers retreated since 1995 by several kilometres, with the largest retreat (11 km) by Sjögren Glacier in 2012.
+Between 2013 and 2016 the front of Edgeworth Glacier advanced by 1.5 km and the front of Sjögren Glacier by 0.5 km.

-345 the terminus where the ice was ungrounded.
-For Drygalski Glacier we show also pre-collapse

-346 velocities (January 1993), derived from 35-day ERS-1 repeat pass images by offset tracking.
-In

-347 November 1995 the glacier front was located near the pre-collapse grounding line, but the flow kilometres, prohibiting there interferometric velocity retrieval.
-Velocities of January 1999 and 350

-348 acceleration had already propagated 10 km upstream of the front.
-Due to rapid flow the phase of the in 2007 to 2009, and higher in 2011 to 2014, reaching 8.8 m d-1 in November 2011.
-352

-349 31 October/1 November 1995 ERS-1/ERS-2 InSAR pair is decorrelated on the lowest two during summer.
+The velocity of Sjögren Glacier shows a gradual decrease of velocity decreased gradually from 2.9 m d-1 in August 2009 to 1.5 m d-1 in October 2016, referring to the centre of the 2009 front.
+The calving velocity on Edgeworth Glacier in the centre of the flux gate decreased from 2.5 m d-1 in October 2008 to 1.1 m d-1 in August 2016.
+The rate of deceleration between 2013 and 2016 was particularly pronounced on the lowest 6 km of the terminus where the ice was ungrounded.
+For Drygalski Glacier we show also pre-collapse velocities (January 1993), derived from 35-day ERS-1 repeat pass images by offset tracking.
+In November 1995 the glacier front was located near the pre-collapse grounding line, but the flow acceleration had already propagated 10 km upstream of the front.
+Due to rapid flow the phase of the 31 October/1 November 1995 ERS-1/ERS-2 InSAR pair is decorrelated on the lowest two kilometres, prohibiting there interferometric velocity retrieval.
+Velocities of January 1999 and November 2015 are similar, 7.0 m d-1 at the location of the 2015 glacier front.
+Velocities were lower in 2007 to 2009, and higher in 2011 to 2014, reaching 8.8 m d-1 in November 2011.

+The recent period of abating flow velocities coincides with years when the sea ice cover persisted during summer.
 Time series of satellite SAR images show open water in front of the glaciers during several summers up to summer 2008/09 and again in the summers 2010/2011 and 2011/2012.
-Ice mélange and sea ice persisted all year round from winter 2012 onwards.
-Open leads in summer and the gradual drift of ice that calved off from the glaciers indicate moderate movement of sea ice.
+Ice mélange and Ssea ice persisted all year round from winter 2012 onwards.
+Open leads in summer and the gradual drift of ice that calved off from the glaciers indicate occasional moderate movement of sea ice.